RWS/studio-api-docs/apiconcepts/projectautomation/setting_the_project_information.md

-Setting the Project Information
+# Setting the Project Information
-==
-In this chapter you will learn how to programmatically create a simple project, and define the general project properties such as name, description, due date, etc.
+This chapter demonstrates how to programmatically create a project and define its general properties—name, description, due date, and more.

-Create the Project
+## Create the Project
---
 Start by implementing a function called ``` CreateProject```.
-Create a file-based project object called ```newProject``` based on the class [FileBasedProject](../../api\projectautomation\Sdl.ProjectAutomation.FileBased.FileBasedProject.yml).
-In our example we provide the project properties as parameter.
-We recommend that you generate the project properties through a separate helper function called e.g. GetProjectInfo as shown below:
+Create a file-based project object called ```newProject``` based on the class [FileBasedProject](../../api\projectautomation\Sdl.ProjectAutomation.FileBased.FileBasedProject.yml) class.
+Pass the project properties as a parameter—we recommend generating them through a separate helper function such as `GetProjectInfo`:

 # [C#](#tab/tabid-1)
 ```CS